datarobot/datarobot-user-models/model_templates/training/python3_xgboost/README.md

-## Python XGBoost Inference Model Template
+## Python XGBoost Training Model Template

 This model is intended to work with the [Python 3 XGBoost Drop-In Environment](../../public_dropin_environments/python3_xgboost/).
 The supplied pkl file is an xgboost model trained on [boston_housing.csv](../../tests/testdata/boston_housing.csv)